Wrestling with an intellectual heritage, The Criminal Research Network aims to:

 Youngsters in institutional care have been studied ethnographically, with research focusing on their school-work, and phenomena such as play-fighting and the construction of “home”.
 A new project aims at explaining cases of violence within youth care, as well as institutional members’ use of non-violence (David Wästerfors).

-Goran Basic studies stories told by war victims and former detainees in concentration camps in the Bosnian war during the 1990s.
+Stories told by war victims and former detainees in concentration camps in the Bosnian war during the 1990s have been investigated.
 Stories of humiliation and power in the camps indicate that there was little space for individuality and preservation of self.
 Nevertheless, the detainees seem to have been able to generate some room for resistance, and this seems to have granted them a sense of honour and self-esteem, not least after the war.
+(Goran Basic)

-Mediation between criminals and their victims in various settings is studied through field observations and interviews as to the emotional work and interaction dynamics (Anna Rypi and Veronika Burcar).
+Mediation between criminals and their victims in various settings has been studied through field observations and interviews as to the emotional work and interaction dynamics (Anna Rypi and Veronika Burcar).